ansible/workshops/exercises/ansible_network/exercises/4-X-tower-job-template/README.md

 ![jobs link](images/jobslink.png)

-The **BACKUP NETWORK CONFIG** job was the most recent (unless you have been launching more jobs).
+The **Network-Backup** job was the most recent (unless you have been launching more jobs).
 Click on this job to return to the **Job Details View**.
 Tower will save the history of every job launched and it is possible to see down to the task level of what happened on a particular job.